How to start wildlife photography: Plan Your First Field Shoot With Confidence

 2. Avoid Using Flash

-Flash can startle or disorient animals—especially birds and nocturnal species.
+• Flash can startle, especially birds and nocturnal creatures

-• Natural light is quieter, softer, and more respectful
+• Natural light is softer and more honest anyway

 3. Leave No Trace